-The school library staff is committed to providing highly responsive service to the entire school community.
-The staff strives to inform, enrich, and empower every member of the school community by providing access to high-quality, appealing, timely, authoritative, and reputable materials in a variety of genres for a variety of age levels.
-The library staff acquires, organizes, and provides a wide variety of children's literature; Catholic resources; other relevant library materials; and serves the entire school community with caring and expert assistance.
-All students are encouraged to visit the library regularly and often so that they may enjoy and benefit from these materials.
+The school library staff is committed to serving the entire school community.
+The staff strives to inform, enrich, and empower every member of the school community by providing access to high-quality, appealing, timely, authoritative, and reputable materials in a variety of genres for all age levels.
+The library staff acquires, organizes, and provides a wide variety of literature, Catholic resources, and other relevant library materials for the entire school community.
+All students are encouraged to visit the library regularly so that they may enjoy and benefit from these materials.